chinamike65/hugo-tuolesi/content/book2/book2en.md

 Today we are going to talk about Guru Yoga.

-There is a forward practice in Tantra.
-First, you must recite the Four Refuges 100,000 times, then recite the Guru Yoga 100,000 times, then make the Mandala 100,000 times, and then practice the Vajrasattva 100,000 times.
+There is a preliminary practice in Tantra.
+First, you must recite the Four Refuges 100,000 times, then recite the Guru Yoga 100,000 times, then offer the Mandala 100,000 times, and then practice the Vajrasattva 100,000 times.

 The four preliminaries, plus the prostration 100,000 times is the five preliminaries, plus one hundred thousand times around the pagoda, the six preliminaries, plus the offering of 100,000 cups of water, the seventh preliminaries, and the 100,000 elimination of karma